wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Business, Innovation and Employment.
+This Act is administered by the Ministry of Business, Innovation, and Employment.

 ---